Work Based Learning for Placement Providers

 Karl Parker, Community Windpower Ltd

-• Positive brand image: hosting placements demonstrates a company's commitment to education and community development, enhancing its reputation as an attractive employer.
+• Positive brand image: hosting placements demonstrates a company's commitment to education and community development, enhancing its reputation as an attractive employer through supporting the organisation’s corporate social responsibility goals

-• Project support: students can be assigned to specific projects, providing extra manpower to tackle tasks that might otherwise be delayed.
+• Project support: students can be assigned to specific projects, providing an extra resource to tackle tasks that might otherwise be delayed

 "Extremely valuable additional help during our busiest time of year.
 Please can we keep them?"